0ctpus/bashlib/readme.md

-# library for shell script
+# functions for shell script

 Usage
 -------------------